The Herbs and The Adventures of Parsley

 Downsides

-The main downside is that all the insert footage is exactly the same for the second video as the first,with only the chosen four episodes being different.Which is why no reference is made to any specific episodes in the links.
+The main downside is that all the insert footage is exactly the same for the second video as the first,with only the chosen four episodes being different.And the reason why no reference is made to any specific episodes in the links.

 The other regret is that we don't get to see or hear anything from Ivor Wood himself.